-- Core values that resonate with collaboration, reflection, inquiry, and innovation
+- Core values that resonate with inclusion, collaboration, reflection, inquiry, and innovation

 To be admitted to the UCDS Graduate School of Education, an individual must submit all required application materials detailed in the admissions process above.
 Applicants must also have earned a bachelor’s degree from an institution accredited by an association recognized by the Secretary of the U.S. Department of Education and be proficient in the English language.
 Applicants whose native language is not English may demonstrate proficiency through the application process.

 Living in a diverse world presents challenges and joys.
 We believe each of us is entitled to an equitable and safe environment, which promotes acceptance and appreciation of ourselves as well as others.
 Our school is a community that strives to lead by example in respecting and affirming the unique qualities of each person.
 We actively seek individuals from a wide spectrum of backgrounds.
 The UCDS Graduate School of Education recognizes that different backgrounds and perspectives can sometimes create tension, but also stimulate growth and new possibilities; we encourage courageous conversation to challenge assumptions and foster greater understanding among people.
 We value what each of us contributes to the whole and envision our school as a mosaic that reflects the broader community.